Swagatika-Meher/msvsd2bitcomp/Week_3/README.md

 XM6 out net2 Gnd Gnd sky130_fd_pr__nfet_01v8 L=150n W=1050n nf=8
 .ends RingOscillator
 ```
-> **NOTE:** In input netlist of ALIGN tool, the parameter 'nf' that is, noise figure should be in even number.
-But, when the noise figure in input netlist of ring oscillator is setting  into 2 and 4, it is giving incorrect [result](https://github.com/Swagatika-Meher/msvsd2bitcomp/tree/main/Week_3/Noise_Figure).
+> **NOTE:** In input netlist of ALIGN tool, the parameter 'nf' that is, number of finger should be in even number.
+But, when the number of finger in input netlist of ring oscillator is setting  into 2 and 4, it is giving incorrect [result](https://github.com/Swagatika-Meher/msvsd2bitcomp/tree/main/Week_3/Noise_Figure).
 The models generated in the simulation may not accurately capture the behavior of the ring oscillator layout.

 > When we are increasing the value of 'nf' that is, 6, 8, 10..., we got the accurate result same as pre-layout which is going to discuss in below sections.